Diagnostic Workup, Biopsy, Imaging, and Pathology Basics

 |---|---|---|

-| CT | Anatomy, staging, response, complications | Contrast allergy, renal function, hydration, metformin policy per site |
+| Computed tomography (CT) | Anatomy, staging, response, complications | Iodinated-contrast allergy, renal function (eGFR), hydration, metformin policy per site |

-| MRI | Brain, spine, pelvis, liver, soft tissue detail | Implant screening, claustrophobia, gadolinium considerations |
+| Magnetic resonance imaging (MRI) | Brain, spine, pelvis, liver, soft tissue | Implant/pacemaker screening, claustrophobia, gadolinium and renal caution |

-| PET/CT | Metabolic activity, staging, recurrence assessment | Glucose control, fasting instructions, inflammatory false positives |
+| PET/CT (positron emission tomography) | Metabolic activity, staging, recurrence | Fasting, glucose under ~150-200 mg/dL, inflammation causes false positives |

-| Ultrasound | Liver, pelvis, thyroid, breast, fluid guidance | Procedure preparation, biopsy guidance, ascites evaluation |
+| Ultrasound | Thyroid, breast, liver, fluid guidance | Procedure prep, biopsy guidance, ascites evaluation |

-| Bone scan | Osteoblastic bone activity | Hydration, delayed imaging, arthritis or fracture false positives |
+| Bone scan | Osteoblastic bone activity | Hydration, delayed imaging, arthritis/fracture false positives |

-| Mammography | Breast screening and diagnosis | Prior images, compression education, follow-up coordination |
+| Mammography | Breast screening and diagnosis | Prior images, compression teaching, follow-up coordination |

 Pathology Report Literacy

-Laboratory and Diagnostic Measures
+Laboratory and Tumor Markers

-A patient develops sudden shortness of breath and pleuritic chest pain after a CT-guided lung biopsy.
+A patient develops sudden shortness of breath and pleuritic chest pain immediately after a CT-guided lung biopsy.
 What should the nurse suspect and do first?

 Which teaching point about PET/CT is most accurate?